 This course describes how to make these key parts of a presentation – the introduction, support content, and conclusion – memorable and effective.
 It also explains the purposes for which different presentation aids are used, as well as how to use visuals appropriately.
 Finally, this course describes how to rehearse a presentation – a key step in building confidence for the real thing.
-Learning Objectives

-- Determine the effectiveness of different parts of a presentation in a given scenario
+- determine the effectiveness of different parts of a presentation in a given scenario

-- Select the appropriate type of presentation aid to use for a given presentation
+- select the appropriate type of presentation aid to use for a given presentation

-- Evaluate the effectiveness of visuals for a given presentation
+- evaluate the effectiveness of visuals for a given presentation

-- Describe how to effectively rehearse a presentation
+- describe how to effectively rehearse a presentation